lennartbrandin/profiling-report/main.typ

 = Preliminaries
 This section contains definitions and background information that will be used in the report.
 == Profiling <profiling-attr>
-In profiling, we're interested in statistical measurements of the function calls in the program, including:
+In profiling, for understanding the program's performance distribution, the following statistical measurements of function calls are collected:
 / Call count (Total): Collective count of all calls to this function / Call duration (Total & per call): CPU time inside the call including children / Call time usage (Total and per call): CPU time used exclusively in the call